Senzing/rancher-charts/template/README.md

        will probably have the same value.
     1. `SENZING_HELM_COMPONENT_NAME`
        is used in `metadata.labels.app.kubernetes.io/component`
-       and the ingress hostname.
+       and `Ingress.hostname`.
     1. `SENZING_HELM_DESCRIPTION`
-       is used in Chart.yaml `description`
+       is used in `Chart.description`.
     1. `SENZING_HELM_MAIN_OBJECT_BLOCK`
        identifyies the primary container.
-       For consistency, set value to "main"
+       For consistency, set value to "main".
     1. `SENZING_HELM_PORT_NAME`
-       is used in `Service.spec.ports.name`
+       is used in `Service.spec.ports.name`.
     1. `SENZING_HELM_UPSTREAM_PROJECT_URL`
        is used in `Chart.home`.
     1. `SENZING_HELM_UPSTREAM_PROJECT_VERSION`
-       is used in `Chart.appVersion`
+       is used in `Chart.appVersion`.
     1. `SENZING_HELM_OTHER_OBJECT_BLOCK` and
        `SENZING_HELM_SECONDARY_OBJECT_BLOCK`
        ...FIXME: